flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 ## Tagging with Pre-Trained Text Classification Models

 Let's use a pre-trained model for detecting positive or negative comments.
-This model was trained over the [IMDB](http://ai.stanford.edu/~amaas/data/sentiment/) dataset and can recognize positive and negative sentiment in English text.
+This model was trained over a mix of product and movie review datasets and can recognize positive and negative sentiment in English text.

 ```python